ZekariasW-Dev/Skillbridge_Ecommerce_Backend/docs/API_DOCUMENTATION.md

 - 🔐 JWT-based authentication with role-based access control
 - 📦 Complete product CRUD operations with search and pagination
 - 🛒 Order management with transaction safety and stock validation
+- 📸 Product image upload and management with multi-size generation
+- 🗄️ High-performance caching system with intelligent invalidation
 - 🛡️ Rate limiting and security features
 - 📊 Comprehensive error handling and validation
 - 🧪 Full test coverage with unit and integration tests